dward2/BME547/Resources/tkinter_multiple_windows.md

         sec_win = SecondWindow(info_to_send)
     ```
     This function now will retrieve the information that was entered by the
-    user and will send it to the initializtion function of the `SecondWindow`
+    user and will send it to the initialization function of the `SecondWindow`
     class.

 Now, we need to modify the `SecondWindow` class in `second_window.py` to